 The Hi-C data of human ES cells and IMR90 cells were reported in Ref.
 [8].
-Hi-C data in MCF cells were reported in Ref.
-[38].
-Data in GM12878 were reported in [25].
-Raw reads were processed using Hi-C Pro [39], arriving at contact matrices in various bin sizes.
-In all analysis, the whole-genome contact map was iteratively corrected for uniform coverage [29].
-Intrachromosomal contact maps were then extracted from the whole-genome contact map of bin size 40kb for downstream analysis.
-Contact maps were all generated by the tool HiCPlotter [40].
+Hi-C data and contact maps in MCF cells were reported in Ref.
+[43].
+The whole-genome contact map provided was binned with 40kb bin size and was already passed the ICE normalization.
+Data in GM12878 were reported in [29].
+Raw reads were processed using Hi-C Pro [44], arriving at contact matrices in various bin sizes.
+In all analysis, the whole-genome contact map was iteratively corrected for uniform coverage [34].
+Intra-chromosomal contact maps were then extracted from the whole-genome contact map of bin size 40kb for downstream analysis.
+Contact maps were all generated by the tool HiCPlotter [45].